geocomPP/sdvwR/chapter.md

 the population estimate ("pop\_est") field.
 Before progressing it is is worth reprojecting the data in order that the population data can be seen better.
 The coordinate reference system of the wrld shapefile is currently WGS84.
-This the common latitude and longitude format that all spatial software packages understand.
-From a cartographic perspective the standard plots of this projection, of the kind produced above, are not suitable since they distort the shapes of those countries further from the equator.
+This is the common latitude and longitude format that all spatial software packages understand.
+From a cartographic perspective the standard plots of this projection, of the kind produced above, are not suitable since they heavily distort the shapes of those countries further from the equator.
 Instead the Robinson projection provides a good compromise between areal distortion and shape preservation.
 We therefore project it as follows.

 ~~~~ {.r}
 wrld.rob <- spTransform(wrld, CRS("+proj=robin"))